-- 6410.
-Public Employee Management for Labor Relations (3).
-Pr., graduate standing.
-Seminar topics include collective bargaining and public employee unionism as well as topical problems of current interest. - 6640.
-Personnel Recruitment, Selection and Approval (3).
-Pr., graduate standing, PUAD 6050.
-A general introduction to public processes, an exploration of the nature of public sector affirmative action and its impact on recruitment and selection and the nature and methodologies of the written testing processes used in civil service systems. - 6710.
+- 6710.
 Administration of Nonprofit Organizations (3).
 Pr., graduate standing.
 An introduction to management issues in the nonprofit sector.
 Topics include the history and structure of nonprofits, total quality management applications, strategic planning and the role of a board of directors. - 6720.
 Fundraising and Grantsmanship for Nonprofit Organizations (3).
 Pr., graduate standing.
 Explores funding sources and writing grant proposals.
 As part of this course, students will be expected to write at least one actual grant proposal. - 6730.
 Marketing for Nonprofit Organizations (3).
 Pr., graduate standing.
 Introduces students to the role of marketing in nonprofit organizations as the key to meeting the needs of target clients, patrons or customers. - 6810.
 Introduction to Health Care Administration (3).
 Pr., graduate standing.
 Survey of the administrative issues involved in the delivery of health care services. - 6820.
 Leadership in Health Care Administration (3).
 Pr., graduate standing.
 Examination of management practices in institutional health care organizations. - 6830.
 Seminar in Health Care Policy & Administration (3).
 Pr., graduate standing.
 In-depth examination of contemporary problems and issues in the delivery of health care. - 6840.
 Health Care and Legal Principles (3).
 Pr., graduate standing.
 An examination of the legal principles covering sources of law, business, enterprises, government regulations, general health law and managed care. - 6924.
 Internship in Public Administration (3).
 Pr., graduate standing.
 Provides preservice students practical knowledge of some of the concepts and theories taught in class.
-Students allowed to take a maximum of 6 hours internship credit.
+Students allowed to take a maximum of six (6) hours internship credit. - 6962.

-- 6962.
 Directed Readings in Public Administration (3).
 Pr., graduate standing.
 Credit to be arranged and consent of instructor required for enrollment. - 6972.
 Special Problems in Public Administration (1-6).
 Pr., graduate standing.
 Advanced research in specific areas of public administration (as arranged). - 6982.
 Comprehensive Examination (0).
 Pr., graduate standing.
 Students are eligible to register for the comprehensive if they meet the following criteria: - 1.
 Formal admission to the graduate program (GR entry). - 2.
 Completion (with recorded grades, not Is) of 36 hours of degree courses, including all core courses. - 3.
 A 3.0 graduate GPA (based on a 4.0 scale).